-- A student may not accumulate more than ten unpaid meal charges - Charges can be made only on an emergency basis to a maximum of -\$5.00. - Students with a negative balance may not purchase à la carte items. - Students may deposit cash or checks with the designated building secretary or make an on-line payment in order pay for school meals. - Students will not be identified, singled out, shamed or punished by the District for the failure of their parents/guardians to pay for or provide meals, and the District will not withhold student records in violation of law.
+- Accounts with a deficit greater than \$100.00 may be sent to collections. - Students will not be identified, singled out, shamed, or punished by the District for the failure of their parents/guardians to pay for or provide meals, and the District will not withhold student records in violation of law.